-Knee pain and complaints are common amongst fitness clients.
-A clear understanding of the internal knee and knee function supports knowledge for restorative knee exercise programming, progressions, and regressions.
+Knee pain and complaints are common among personal training clients.
+A clear understanding of the internal knee and knee function supports knowledge to program restorative knee exercises, progressions, and regressions.

 The knee is the junction of the femur, tibia, fibula, and patella bones.
-Ligaments, tendons, fascia, and muscle connect the joint and allow movement.
+Ligaments, tendons, fascia, and muscles connect the joint and allow movement.

 The knee joint has four ligaments along with the menisci, a type of hybrid cartilage/ligament that acts as a shock-absorbing barrier between the articular cartilage on the ends of the femur and tibia.

 The LCL is also called the “fibular collateral ligament” because it connects the lateral femur and fibula.
 LCL limits the sideways motion of the knee.
 Any hyper or excessive movement in which the knee has to over stabilize against a sudden change of direction that the surrounding musculature can’t control could damage this ligament.

 Medial Collateral Ligament (MCL)

 The MCL is also called the “tibular collateral ligament” because its attachment sites connect the medial femur and tibia.
 Like the LCL, the MCL limits the sideways motion of the knee and is generally injured when the stress of quickly changing directions overpowers the force and stabilizing abilities of the surrounding musculature.